larscom/ngrx-store-storagesync/README.md

    * Provide the storage type to sync the feature state to,
    * it can be any storage which implements the 'Storage' interface.
    *
-   * It will override the global storage property for this feature */ storageForFeature?: Storage;
+   * It will override the storage property in StorageSyncOptions
+   * @see IStorageSyncOptions
+   */
+  storageForFeature?: Storage;
   /**